2015 Houston, Texas Proposition 1: Background and results

 In May 2015, opponents of the ordinance asked the Texas Supreme Court for a writ of mandamus against the city of Houston.
 On July 24, 2015, the court granted this petition and ruled that the Houston City Council should have honored the city secretary's initial signature count and must either repeal the ordinance or include it on the November 2015 ballot, writing in a per curiam opinion, "We agree ... that the city secretary certified their petition and thereby invoked the city council's ministerial duty to reconsider and repeal the ordinance or submit it to popular vote.
 The legislative power reserved to the people of Houston is not being honored."

 The original ballot language crafted by the City of Houston was also challenged in court.
 After the Texas Supreme Court threw out the original wording, the city revised the ballot language.

 The following question was placed on the 2015 general election ballot in Houston as Proposition 1:

 On November 3, 2015, Houston voters voted by a 61%–39% margin to reject Proposition 1.
 This vote overturned the Houston Equal Rights Ordinance (HERO).

-The appeal of Judge Schaffer's ruling is currently on hold in the Fourteenth Court of Appeals, with further litigation still possible.
-On November 24, 2015, Jared Woodfill, the lead plaintiff who sued the city, asked the case to be dismissed as moot.
-On December 15, 2015, the Court of Appeals announced it would consider the motion to dismiss alongside the merits of the case.
-On January 12, 2016, the Court ordered Jared Woodfill to file a brief on the merits by February 8, or the appeal would be dismissed, allowing Schaffer's ruling to stand.